iter8-tools/iter8/mkdocs/docs/tutorials/knative/slovalidation-helmex.md

     kubectl wait ksvc/hello --for=condition=Ready
     ```

     Port-forward the ingress service for Knative.
-Choose the networking layer used by your Knative installation.
+With the `Kourier` networking layer, you can do this as follows.
     === "Kourier"
         ```shell
         # do this in a separate terminal
         kubectl port-forward svc/kourier -n knative-serving 8080:80
-        ```

-    === "Istio"
-        ```shell
-        # do this in a separate terminal
-        kubectl port-forward svc/istio-ingressgateway -n istio-system 8080:80
         ```

     ```shell